 The Echo is jammed packed with features.
 But accessing them, or integrating them all is another story.
 Fortunately, there is an Alexa app that helps.
-Make sure you download it to your iOS or Android device to completely setup the Echo, as it will walk you through the process of pairing the Echo to your home’s WiFi, and also show you how you can integrate other features, which I’ll get to in a minute.
+Make sure you download it to your iOS or Android device to completely set up the Echo, as it will walk you through the process of pairing the Echo to your home’s WiFi, and also show you how you can integrate other features, which I’ll get to in a minute.

 The Alexa app will also continue to serve you and your Echo as time goes on.
-There you can not only set features, but review your recent voice requests to the Echo, such as looking up a definition to a word or what items you’ve added to your shopping list.
+There you can not only set features, but review your recent voice requests to the Echo, such as looking up a definition of a word or what items you’ve added to your shopping list.

 And yes, you can add items to your Amazon shopping list and order directly from your Echo.
 An example would be “order me more toilet paper”.
 The Echo should look in your past orders and then use your credit card on file, provided you’ve saved one.
 It will of course ask you if you want to complete your order to ensure you don’t inadvertently order things you don’t need.
 The caveat to this is that anyone could, ostensibly, order anything they want from your account, at least based on my experience.
-Perhaps it’s best described as the modern day version of the kid slipping something into the grocery cart when the parent isn’t looking.
+Perhaps it’s best described as the modern-day version of the kid slipping something into the grocery cart when the parent isn’t looking.

 Now, about those Skills and Smart Home.
 There are just too many to list.
 And while that might seem like a good thing, much of it seems a bit superfluous.

-The former is developer driven features, such as the ability to get the air quality score of your location (fairly practical) or Stupid Musician Jokes which is exactly what it sounds like it is.
+The former is developer-driven features, such as the ability to get the air quality score of your location (fairly practical) or Stupid Musician Jokes which is exactly what it sounds like it is.
 However, there are more useful Skills, such as the ability to order an Uber to your Echo’s location (you’ll have to set this) or order a pizza from Dominos.

-Smart Home, on the other hand, allows you to connect your Echo to, you guessed it, your Smart Home products, such as Nest, Nexia and those alike.
+Smart Home, on the other hand, allows you to connect your Echo to, you guessed it, your Smart Home products, such as Nest, Nexia, and those alike.
 Amazon promotes a number of these on the Echo Amazon page, but oddly enough, Wemo which is listed as one, is not available in the app.

 That said, connecting your smart home products to the Echo is no simple task and is one riddled with complexity.
-Out of the box you can search for compatible products, such as Philips Hue, which I have.
+Out of the box, you can search for compatible products, such as Philips Hue, which I have.
 However, at best the Echo is only capable of turning all the lights on and off, not individual ones.
-To Echo’s credit, Apple’s Home Kit also struggles to integrate this into Siri, so as of now there doesn’t seem to be any one better solution than the other.
+To Echo’s credit, Apple’s Home Kit also struggles to integrate this into Siri, so as of now there doesn’t seem to be anyone better solution than the other.
 A friend of mine invested in Samsung’s SmartThings in the hopes of cleanly integrating the Echo with his smart home products, but that too has largely been a failure.

-I attempted to leverage the power of a third party app called Yonomi.
-With Yonomi you’re supposed to setup routines which then in turn connect to the Echo.
-In theory you speak the routine to the Echo, it connects Yonomi and presto, the action happens.
+I attempted to leverage the power of a third-party app called Yonomi.
+With Yonomi you’re supposed to set up routines which then in turn connect to the Echo.
+In theory, you speak the routine to the Echo, it connects Yonomi, and presto, the action happens.
 However, that’s hardly the case.
-I attempted to setup routines around my Sonos speakers and lights, but unfortunately to no avail.
+I attempted to set up routines around my Sonos speakers and lights, but unfortunately to no avail.
 The only routine that did work was an automated nightly routine set by time, which shuts off the Hue living room lights.

 Skills, which as of this writing has over 140 in its inventory, is an interesting proposition.
 Most of them are largely useless, unless you have a specific need to hear Dog Trivia.
 Nevertheless, it’s great to see that there is a community of features that can be added with time.
-Finding the best, or useful ones, just maybe a challenge.
+Finding the best, or most useful ones, is just maybe a challenge.

 While it’s not necessary to have an Amazon Prime account with the Echo, it does make the speaker a bit more useful, as it’s able to access music stored on the Amazon Prime Music servers.
 Just state a genre of music or look for a specific musician, and if available it will begin to instantly play.